 The taste is comparable to lemon grass or lemon rind.

 When roasted or cooked, the taste of curry leaves tend to become slightly bitter, pungent with a nutty aroma.

 Although a herb but are curry leaves edible?

 The answer is both a yes and a no.

-Raw or fresh curry leaves straight from the plant are not best tasting when consumed raw.
+Raw or fresh curry leaves straight from the plant are not best to taste if bitten into raw.
 It will be rather tasteless and pungent, although they will give a robust aromatic smell.

 Some people may not like the feel of a whole small leaf in their mouth so you can discard the leaves in that case.

 Hopefully, you are edging towards buying curry leaves and give it a try, but how do you use them?